-- Add slices of lemon, pear, or apple along with or in place of the orange (I find Meyer lemons to be a particularly delightful twist)
+- Add slices of lemon, pear, or apple along with or in place of the orange (Meyer lemons are a particularly delightful twist).

 - Kick it up a notch by adding a splash (or more) of brandy or rum to the proceedings

-- Add dried fruit such as raisins, currants, or figs - either fish them out before serving or make eating the wine-soaked fruit at the end part of the treat
+- Add dried fruit such as raisins, currants, or figs. If you do this, fish them out before serving or make eating the wine-soaked fruit at the end part of the treat.

 *The wine gets spices and sugar added to it along with being heated up, but you still drink it.
 On the one hand, don't break the bank with a fine bottle, but on the other hand, make sure to use a wine that you'd want to drink anyway.